theglobaljukebox/cantometrics/README.md

 This repository is for pulling, formatting, validating, and cleaning the Cantometrics dataset.

-Raw data is presented in three data tables within raw/
+Raw data is presented in three data tables within raw/.
+The raw dataset is a digitisation of the original cantometrics dataset.
+All coded values in the original data set are transformed to 2^\[value\] to accomodate codings with multiple values (multicodings).
+Meanings of these codes can be found in etc/raw_codes.csv

 | file             | description                                              |
 |------------------|----------------------------------------------------------|